GRTLCollaboration/GRFolres/README.md

 GRFolres is licensed under the BSD 3-Clause License.
 Please see LICENSE for details.

 ## Citation
-If you use GRFolres as part of a paper, please cite our paper which has been submitted for review in the Journal of Open Source Software:
+If you use GRFolres as part of a paper, please cite our JOSS publication which you can do using the following BibTeX entry:

 ```
 @article{AresteSalo:2023hcp,